All About Credit Counselors

 - Chat software

-What work experience do I need to become a Credit Counselor?
+What education or degrees do I need to become a Credit Counselor?

 The table below shows the approximate number of Credit Counselors employed by various industries.

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic